ONSdigital/sdc-int-common/product-reference/README.md

 The searchProducts method additionally uses Spring caching to save the comparison process on subsequent identical requests.

 The Product class used as the example and the return type contains enum definitions of certain fields - those enums may have counterparts in the application that uses the Component.
-This project has no dependency on either the Census Contact Centre Service or the RH Service, so needs it's own enums.
+This project has no dependency on either the Contact Centre Service or the RH Service, so needs it's own enums.
 ## Copyright
-Copyright (C) 2019,2020 Crown Copyright (Office for National Statistics)
+Copyright (C) 2021 Crown Copyright (Office for National Statistics)